Lisarow

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Lisarow has 37 active public transport stops offering a mix of train and bus services.
-These stops are served by 43 individual routes, collectively facilitating 1,473 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 326 meters from the nearest stop.
-Most residents commute outward due to Lisarow's primarily residential nature.
-Car remains the dominant transport mode at 93%, with an average of 1.8 vehicles per dwelling, above the regional average.
-According to the 2021 Census, a high 33.7% of residents work from home, potentially reflecting COVID-19 conditions.
+These stops are served by 43 individual routes, facilitating 1,473 weekly passenger trips in total.
+The area's transport accessibility is rated as good, with residents, on average, located 326 meters from the nearest stop.
+As primarily residential, most commuters travel outward, predominantly by car at a rate of 93%.
+Vehicle ownership stands at an average of 1.8 per dwelling, exceeding the regional norm.
+Notably, 33.7% of residents work from home (as per the 2021 Census; this figure may be influenced by COVID-19 conditions).

-Service frequency averages 210 trips per day across all routes, equating to approximately 39 weekly trips per individual stop.
+Service frequency averages 210 trips daily across all routes, translating to roughly 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport